-Children are naturally inquisitive and often wonder how things work.
+Children are naturally curious and often wonder how things work.
 Usually, they display this curiosity by asking questions, or by exploring the world around them.

-One of the dangers that can occur as a result of this curiosity is that your child may place foreign objects into his or her mouth, nose, and ears.
-While often harmless, this can create a choking hazard and put them in danger of serious injuries or infections.
+One of the dangers that can occur as a result of this curiosity is that your child may place foreign objects into their mouth, nose, or ears.
+While often harmless, this can create a choking hazard and put your child in danger of serious injuries or infections.

-Common items that children put into their noses include:
+Common items that children put in their noses include:

 - small toys